 The CPG consist of two versions, the complete and the summarised versions, in addition to information for patients and a document with methodological material.
-The complete version, the information for patients, and the methodological material can be accessed through the web pages of avalia-t and GuíaSalud.
+The complete version of the complete v avalia-t and GuíaSalud.
 The dissemination and implementation strategies would be the following:

-- Official presentation of the guideline by public health authorities and individual delivery to professionals who are potential users. - Distribution of the patient guideline. - Presentation of the guideline in Primary and Specialised Care through interactive chats. - Dissemination of the guideline electronically on the web pages of the public health services and of the companies involved in the project. - On-line and/or attended training activities on managing patients with depression. - Presentation of the guideline in scientific activities (workshops, conferences, meetings). - Publication of the guideline in medical and psychological journals. - Establishment of good care criteria for patients with depression in programme contracts and clinical management contracts. - Establishment of support systems for clinical decisions, which incorporate the guideline and the indicators selected in the computer programme used in primary care.
+- Official presentation of the guideline by public health authorities and individual delivery to professionals who are potential users. - Distribution of the patient guideline. - Presentation of the guideline in Primary and Specialised Care through interactive chats. - Dissemination of the guideline electronically on the web pages of the public health services and of the companies involved in the project. - On-line and/or attended training activities on managing patients with depression. - Presentation of the guideline in scientific activities (workshops, conferences, meetings). - Publication of the guideline in medical and psychological journals. - Establishment of good care criteria for patients with depression in programme contracts and clinical management contracts. - Establishment of support systems for clinical decisions, which incorporate the guideline ted in ted in the publication where since the publication and the indicators selected in the computer programme used in primary care.